josh43/Snap/README.md

 All you should have to do is change the provisioning profile and it should work!

+If you have an updated version of XCode and are trying to run ios 10+ it will not run on the simulator however because the simulator does not have a camera

 SnapClone is an iOS app written in Objective-C that mimicks the very popular snapchat and some of the functionality includes